MicrosoftDocs/msteams-docs/msteams-platform/graph-api/proactive-bots-and-messages/graph-proactive-bots-and-messages.md

 # Enable proactive bot installation and proactive messaging in Teams with Microsoft Graph (Public Preview)

 >[!IMPORTANT]
-> Microsoft Graph public previews are available for early-access and feedback.
+> Microsoft Graph and Microsoft Teams public previews are available for early-access and feedback.
 Although this release has undergone extensive testing, it is not intended for use in production.

 ## Proactive messaging in Teams